tharu62/Snake2/README.md

 The game is already released with the A star algorithm with a launch ready executable.

-The snake can be controller with direction keys and the game can be paused with the "p" key.
+The snake can be controller with arrow keys and the game can be paused with the "p" key.

 ## Install
 To build the python executable from source code: